 New York Paid Family Leave Family and Medical Leave Act (FMLA) Temporary Disability Insurance (TDI) / Disability Benefits NYS Sick & Safe Leave NYC Earned Safe & Sick Time Act (ESSTA) Who's covered?
 Employees who: Work in New York State, and Do not work for the government Employees who: Work for an employer with 50 or more employees, or Work for the federal, state, or local government Employees who: Work in New York State, and Do not work for the government Work in New York State, and Do not work for the government Work in New York City and Do not work for the government When do I qualify?
 6 months after your start date (or 175 days, if you work less than 20 hours per week) 1.
 You have worked for your employer for at least a year, 2.
 You have worked at least 1,250 hours in the past year, and 3.
 You work for an employer with 50 or more employees within 75 miles of your workplace.
 After working for 4 weeks (or 25 days if you are a part-time employee).
-You can start earning leave as soon as you start a new job and can start using this leave beginning January 1, 2021.
-After January 1, 2021, you can use this leave as soon as it's earned.
+You can start earning leave as soon as you start a new job and can start using this leave as soon as it's earned.
 You can start earning time as soon as you start a new job and you can use this time as soon as it's earned.
 How much leave do I get?
-2020: up to 10 weeks 2021 and onward: up to 12 weeks Up to 12 weeks of unpaid leave (or 26 weeks if you are caring for a military servicemember with a service-connected injury or illness) Up to 26 weeks per year for any period of disability, but only during the time you are disabled Beginning January 1, 2021: If your employer has 99 or fewer workers, up to 40 hours per year If your employer has 100 or more workers, up to 56 hours per year Until January 1, 2021: Up to 40 hours per year Beginning January 1, 2021: If your employer has 99 or fewer workers, up to 40 hours per year If your employer has 100 or more workers, up to 56 hours per year What can I take this leave for?
+Up to 12 weeks Up to 12 weeks of unpaid leave (or 26 weeks if you are caring for a military servicemember with a service- connected injury or illness) Up to 26 weeks per year for any period of disability, but only during the time you are disabled If your employer has 99 or fewer workers, up to 40 hours per year If your employer has 100 or more workers, up to 56 hours per year If your employer has 99 or fewer workers, up to 40 hours per year If your employer has 100 or more workers, up to 56 hours per year What can I take this leave for?
 1. Bond with a new child (including adopted & foster child) 2.
-Care for a seriously ill family member 1.
-Bond with a new child (including adopted & foster child) 2.
-Care for your parent, child, or spouse with a When you are unable to work because of an illness, injury, or health condition that occurred outside of work, including pregnancy and When you or your family member is sick or needs medical treatment or when you or your family member is a victim When you or your family member is sick or needs medical treatment or when you or your family member is a victim
+Care for a seriously ill family member 3.
+Address certain military family needs Bond with a new child (including adopted &amp; foster child) Care for your parent, child, or spouse with a serious health condition Recover from your own serious health needs When you are unable to work because of an illness, injury, or health condition that occurred outside of work, including pregnancy and childbirth-related health needs When you or your family member is sick or needs medical treatment or when you or your family member is a victim of domestic violence or a sexual offense When you or your family member is sick or needs medical treatment or when you or your family member is a victim of domestic violence or a sexual offense